POST /v1/radars/bulk.

 Bulk flow and responsibilities

-Step 1: Prepare your webhook consumer
+Step 1: Prepare your webhook consumer (skip for poll-only)

-webhook_url is required for async bulk.
-Point it to an HTTPS endpoint that:
+one, point it to an HTTPS endpoint that:

 - accepts